statedecoded/statedecoded-vagrant/README.md

 for the whole picture of what happened.
 Anyway, you still need to download some laws in XML to import and then run the law import.
 Before doing this you should test your enviroment by going to http://192.168.42.33/admin/ and running the tests.
-Make sure everything passses, if you can't figure out how to get a test to pass, just ask somebody.
-Once that is all done you should be able to run the parser at http://192.168.42.33/admin/ that imports the laws into mysql and solr.
+Make sure everything passses, if you can't figure out how to get a test to pass just ask somebody.
+Once that is all done you should be able to run the parser also at http://192.168.42.33/admin/ that imports the laws into mysql and solr.

 ### If all else fails!